rear/rear.github.com/about/index.md

  * Various techniques to help troubleshooting
    _(e.g. restoring to modified hardware etc...)_

-   * structured log-files
+   * structured log files
-   * log-files are moved to recovery image, and to recovered system (available in every step for debugging)
+   * log files are moved to recovery image, and to recovered system (available in every step for debugging)
    * advanced debugging options to help trace scripts or develop new functionality

  * Integration with monitoring (examples for Nagios)